danielgak/rust-exercises/NOTES.md

 // let r2 = &mut s; only one mut borrow!
 // ... r's used
 ```
-- Mutable references have one big restriction: if you have a mutable reference to a value, you can have no other references to that value.
+- Mutable references have one big restriction: if you have a mutable reference to a value, you can't have no other references to that value.
 The benefit is that Rust can prevent data races at compile time.
 - Curly brackets can be used to create a new scope, allowing for multiple mutable references, just not simultaneous ones:
 ```rust
 let mut s = String::from("hello");